 Nothing in this title prevents the Legislature or any other state or local agency from imposing additional requirements on any person if the requirements do not prevent the person from complying with this title.
 If any act of the Legislature conflicts with the provisions of this title, this title shall prevail.

 Regulations: 2 Cal.
 Code of Regs.
-Section 18312 Opinions: In re Alperin (1977) 3 FPPC Ops.
-77 In re Miller (1976) 2 FPPC Ops.
-91 may promulgate regulations to carry out the intent of this title as nearly as possible.
+Section 18312 In re Alperin (1977) 3 FPPC Ops.
+77 Opinions: In re Miller (1976) 2 FPPC Ops.
+91

 § 81014.
 Regulations.